 “Tired of government bailouts with taxpayer money?
 Want government programs designed to maximize benefits while minimizing costs to the public fisc?
 Thought about risk transfers associated with federal intervention in the market?
 Then read this book!”—Keith Noreika, former Acting Comptroller of the Currency

 Alex J. Pollock is a Senior Fellow of the Mises Institute and the author of Finance and Philosophy: Why We're Always Surprised (Paul Dry Books) and Boom and Bust: Financial Cycles and Human Prosperity.
-He has been a distinguished senior fellow of the R Street Institute, Principal Deputy Director of the Office of Financial Research, US Treasury, a fellow of the American Enterprise Institute, president and CEO of the Federal Home Loan Bank of Chicago, and a director of CME Group, Ascendium Education Group, and the Great Books Foundation.
-Pollock's work includes the study of financial systems and their recurring crises; the politics of finance, risk, and uncertainty; central banking; and housing finance.
-He is a graduate of Williams College, the University of Chicago, and Princeton University, and he lives in Chicago, IL.
+He was Principal Deputy Director of the Office of Financial Research, U.S. Treasury, from November 2019 to February 2021, and has been a fellow of the R Street Institute and the American Enterprise Institute, president and CEO of the Federal Home Loan Bank of Chicago, and a director of CME Group, Ascendium Education Group, and the Great Books Foundation.
+Pollock’s work includes the study of financial systems and their recurring crises; the politics of finance, risk, and uncertainty; central banking; and housing finance.
+He is a graduate of Williams College, the University of Chicago, and Princeton University, and he lives in Lake Forest, Illinois.

 Howard B. Adler is an attorney and former government official.
-From May 2019 through January 2021, he served as Deputy Assistant Secretary of the Treasury for the Financial Stability Oversight Council, where he was responsible for monitoring the financial stability of the United States during the first year of the COVID-19 crisis.
+From May 2019 through January 2021, he served as Deputy Assistant Secretary of the Treasury for the Financial Stability Oversight Council, where he was responsible for monitoring the financial stability of the United States during the first year of the Covid-19 crisis.
 He was awarded the Treasury’s Distinguished Service Award for his efforts by the Secretary of the Treasury.
-Mr. Adler was a partner for over 30 years in the Gibson, Dunn & Crutcher, LLP law firm, where he served as co-head of both the firm’s Corporate Transactional Practice Group and REIT Practice Group.
-He is a graduate of Johns Hopkins University and New York University School of Law, and he lives in the Washington, DC area.
+Mr. Adler was a partner for over thirty years in the Gibson, Dunn & Crutcher, LLP law firm, where he served as co-head of both the firm’s Corporate Transactional Practice Group and REIT Practice Group.
+Prior to joining Gibson Dunn, he served as Executive Vice President and General Counsel of The Riggs National Bank of Washington, D.C.
+Mr. Adler has also served as the Treasurer of the Washington, D.C.
+Bar and on the Board of Governing Trustees of American Ballet Theatre.
+He is a graduate of Johns Hopkins University and New York University School of Law, and he lives in the Washington, D.C. area.